ActiveBrainAtlas/MouseBrainAtlas_dev/doc/Filename_Breakdown.md

 ---

-Raw "prep2" files in jpeg format are considered the final output of the program as the project focusses on the brainstem.
+Raw "prep2" files in jpeg format are considered the final output of the image processing stage as the project focusses on the brainstem.